mendenm/flexible_flyer/README.md

 ![Rendered image of new fingers](images/fingerator.png) ![Rendered image of new fingers](images/fingerator_2.png)  They have the following improvements:

 * A 'keel' on the overhang to make it _really_ easy to print.
 Even without very good cooling,  the distal segment overhang comes out smooth.
 The keel is easy to break off, and sand the stub away.
 * The entire path for the elastic is convered, resulting in better aesthetics.
-The elastic now passes through from the top if the finger to the bottom, where it gets tied.
+The elastic now passes through from the top of the finger to the bottom, where it gets tied.
 * There is a channel to guide the elastic so that it can be inserted in most cases without any  sort of leader to push or pull it through.
 * There are two bars under each finger to tie things to, one for the string and one for the elastic.